+Do you dream of spending your retirement on a sunny Caribbean beach with a cool drink in hand?
+There are many alternatives, but one that you may want to consider is the Dominican Republic.
 From affordable housing to adventurous activities, this Caribbean island nation seems to have something for every retiree.
 Additionally, their expat laws favor Americans looking to retire there.
 Retiring abroad can help you extend your retirement savings, and a financial advisor can help you stretch your nest egg further.
-So, if you want to retire in the Dominican Republic, here is everything you need to know, from the cost of living to healthcare to immigration and visa laws.

-Overall, the cost of living in the Dominican Republic is about 40% lower than in the U.S., according to Numbeo.
-The average American earns about $1,500 per month in Social Security retirement benefits.
+Overall, the cost of living in the Dominican Republic is about 40% lower than in the U.S., according to March 2022 data from Numbeo.
+The average American earns about $1,650 per month in Social Security retirement benefits.
 This means that retirees who move to the Dominican Republic should have no trouble making ends meet.

 While the Dominican Republic is a beautiful place to retire, there are many safety concerns in the country, according to the U.S. Department of State.
 Violent crime, armed robbery, homicide and sexual assault are a concern throughout the country.
 Widely available firearms, drug trading and a flawed criminal justice system all contribute to the danger.